zargarzadehm/oracle-core/docs/Stake-Slashing-Pool-Spec.md

 - Epoch preparation duration
 - Margin of error(%) that oracles are allowed to be off by.
 - Minimum collateral an oracle is required to put up
-- The price for each oracle pool datapoint posting
 - The oracle pool NFT/singleton token id
+- Collector reward
+- Oracle posting price

 ### Actions/Spending Paths